soybase/jekyll-soybase/blog/_posts/2024-07-01-go-enrichment.md

 summary: SoyBase offers two methods for calculating GO enrichment.
 This post explains these approaches.
 ---

-**GO enrichment analysis** uses statistical tests to determine if a set of provided genes are statistically different than a comparison set (typically, the set of all genes in the organism), for each of the three main gene ontology aspects.
+<span class="uk-text-bold">GO enrichment analysis</span> uses statistical tests to determine if a set of provided genes are statistically different than a comparison set (typically, the set of all genes in the organism), for each of the three main gene ontology aspects.

-[Gene Ontology (GO)](https://geneontology.org/docs/ontology-documentation/) is a classification system that describes three **aspects** of gene function:
+[Gene Ontology (GO)](https://geneontology.org/docs/ontology-documentation/) is a classification system that describes three <span class="uk-text-bold">aspects</span> of gene function:

 * **Molecular Function**, describing activities such as [catalytic activity](https://amigo.geneontology.org/amigo/term/GO:0003824) or finer-scale activities such as [lipoprotein lipase activity](https://amigo.geneontology.org/amigo/term/GO:0004465);
 * **Cellular Component**, describing cellular components such as the [cytoskeleton](https://amigo.geneontology.org/amigo/term/GO:0005856), or finer-scale locations such as [centrosome](https://amigo.geneontology.org/amigo/term/GO:0005813);
 * **Biological Process**, describing biological programs such as [signal transduction](https://amigo.geneontology.org/amigo/term/GO:0007165), or finer-scale processes such as [protein serine/threonine kinase activity](https://amigo.geneontology.org/amigo/term/GO:0004674).